The Last Tree (film)

 The Last Tree is a 2019 British semi-autobiographical drama film directed by Shola Amoo.

-It premiered in the World Cinema Dramatic Competition section at the 2019 Sundance Film Festival and was released in the UK on 27 September 2019.
+It premiered at the World Cinema Dramatic Competition section of the 2019 Sundance Film Festival and was released in the UK on 27 September 2019.

 Plot

 Growing up with his foster mother amongst the rolling fields of rural Lincolnshire, Femi's young life seems as idyllic as the landscape.
 But when he returns to London to live with his birth mother he begins to struggle with the culture and values of his new environment.
 As the years pass, he must decide which path to adulthood he wants to take and what it means to be a young black man in London during the early 2000s.
 His search for self and identity will take him on an emotionally charged and utterly unforgettable journey through various stages of his life.